xzackli/nawrapper/docs/source/usage/installation.rst

    conda install -c conda-forge namaster -n ps

-You must also install pixell if you do not have it.
-If you are on niagara, you will need to ``module load autotools`` to get autoconf first.
+You also need to install pixell.
+This involves cloning a GitHub repository, so for convenience you might want to `set up your SSH keys on GitHub`_.
+If you are on niagara, you will also need to ``module load autotools`` to get autoconf before installing pixell.
+Go to the directory where you keep your software, and run

 .. code:: bash